derek73/python-nameparser/docs/usage.rst

   >>> HumanName("Doe, John A. Kenneth, Jr.", initials_format="{first}{middle}{last}).initials()
   "J.A.K.D."

-If you want to receive a list representation of the initials, yo ucan use :py:meth:`~nameparser.HumanName.initials_list`.
+To get a list representation of the initials, use :py:meth:`~nameparser.HumanName.initials_list`.
 This function is unaffected by :py:attr:`~nameparser.config.Constants.initials_format`

 .. doctest:: list format